corruptmane/aiogram_template/README.md

     - HTTP `git clone https://github.com/corruptmane/aiogram_template.git`
     - SSH `git clone git@github.com:corruptmane/aiogram_template.git`
 - Move to the directory `cd aiogram_template`
+- If you want to use webhooks, you can create self-signed cert by executing `./gen_ssl` shell script.
+Before executing, run `chmod +x gen_ssl` to allow executing on this script

 #### Docker Deployment